MeralYagmurKvz/CS412-ML-Project/README.md

 Bora Küçükarslan - 28279
 Ozan Erden - 29130

 Since the project is too complicated to divide between team members, we conducted regular Zoom meetings every other day, where we collectively coded, debugged, and made decisions as a team.
 Also, since we are all new to Github, to be more feasible, we chose to work from a single GitHub account, maintaining a unified project structure.
 Leadership roles were rotated during meetings, ensuring everyone had a chance to guide discussions.
 We collectively addressed challenges, such as data preprocessing and model evaluation, through open communication and shared problem-solving sessions.
+During the meetings, we wrote the code on Visual Studio and uploaded to GitHub as a file.